BACOUL/actproofs/SPEC.md

 * **Cryptographic Validity:** Immutable.
 The math always holds.
 * **Operational Trust:** Mutable.

-A revoked proof remains mathematically valid but is flagged as **operationally untrusted**.
+A revoked proof remains mathematically valid but is flagged as **operationally untrusted** (e.g., due to key compromise or administrative cancellation).

 ---